 sudo umount -l ${HOME}/rescer201800002-cer-researchfolder-test

-Make sure you adjust ${HOME}/rescer201800002-cer-researchfolder-test to the location you used when you mounted the research drive
+Make sure you adjust the target of this command, ${HOME}/rescer201800002-cer-researchfolder-test in this example, to the location you used when you mounted your research drive.